pablofdezr/housekit/packages/orm/README.md

 **The high-performance, type-safe ClickHouse ORM for Node.js and Bun.**

+> ⚠️ **Public Beta**: This package is currently in public beta.
+Feedback is highly appreciated as we polish the API for v1.0.

 HouseKit ORM is a modern database toolkit designed specifically for ClickHouse.
 It bridges the gap between ergonomic developer experiences and the extreme performance requirements of high-volume OLAP workloads.

 [![npm version](https://img.shields.io/npm/v/@housekit/orm.svg)](https://www.npmjs.com/package/@housekit/orm)